cogip/simulation/docs/developers/dashboard.md

 The dashboard is written with vanilla JS, CSS and HTML (and love).
 We made the choice to not used any frameworks like Angular or Vue.js... because dashboard is a very small web site.

-This dashboard uses only two externals frameworks, which are Bootstrap and Socket.io.
+This dashboard uses only two externals frameworks, which are TailwindCSS and Socket.io.

 Socket.io is useful to dynamically receive events from Copilot and display them.

-Bootstrap is a framework very powerful which comes with layout conception (grid to help us with responsively) and components (like modal that we use).
-But Bootstrap is a very large and heavy framework and we only use a percentage of what it offers.
-So we made the choice to purge it to reduce loading time on dashboard.
+TailwindCSS is a utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design.

 !!! note "The manipulation below needs to be done each time we add or remove a class in html, css or js files in server."